Admission and Application Questions

 When will I receive my diploma and final transcript?

 It will take approximately six weeks to process verification of your degree, record this information on your permanent record, and prepare your diploma for mailing.
 These documents will be mailed to your address listed as address type “home” in Campus Connection.
 Please make sure you have the correct address listed.
+Your diploma will simply state “Master of Science” as the earned degree, and will not indicate the program as “Space Studies”.

 Online Program Questions